bigdatagenomics/adam/README.md

 Choose one of the following commands:

-            bam2adam : Converts a local BAM file to ADAM/Parquet and writes locally or to HDFS, S3, etc transform : Apply one of more transforms to an ADAM file and save the results to another ADAM file flagstat : Prints statistics for ADAM data similar to samtools flagstat reads2ref : Convert an ADAM read-oriented file to an ADAM reference-oriented file mpileup : Output the samtool mpileup text from ADAM reference-oriented data print : Print an ADAM formatted file aggregate_pileups : Aggregates pileups in an ADAM reference-oriented file
+           transform : Convert SAM/BAM to ADAM format and optionally perform read pre-processing transformations flagstat : Print statistics on reads in an ADAM file (similar to samtools flagstat) reads2ref : Convert an ADAM read-oriented file to an ADAM reference-oriented file mpileup : Output the samtool mpileup text from ADAM reference-oriented data print : Print an ADAM formatted file aggregate_pileups : Aggregate pileups in an ADAM reference-oriented file listdict : Print the contents of an ADAM sequence dictionary compare : Compare two ADAM files based on read name compute_variants : Compute variant data from genotypes bam2adam : Single-node BAM to ADAM converter (Note: the 'transform' command can take SAM or BAM as input) adam2vcf : Convert an ADAM variant to the VCF ADAM format vcf2adam : Convert a VCF file to the corresponding ADAM format

 ```